Package 'coconots'

 Details

-The adequacy of a distributional assumption for a model is checked by checking the cumulative non-randomized PIT distribution for uniformity.
+The adequacy of a distributional assumption for a model is assessed by checking the cumulative non-randomized PIT distribution for uniformity.
 A useful graphical device is the PIT histogram, which displays this distribution to J equally spaced bins.
 We supplement the graph by incorporating approximately 100(1α)%100(1 - \alpha)\% confidence intervals obtained from a standard chi-square goodness-of-fit test of the null hypothesis that the J bins of the histogram are drawn from a uniform distribution.
 For details, see Jung, McCabe and Tremayne (2016).

 Value